gabrocheleau/merkle-patricia-trees-examples/README.md

 <Buffer 74 65 73 74 4b 65 79 41>           // "testKeyA", note that "A" = 41 in bytes
 ```

-But what happened with the second to last hex character (`3` and `4` respectively).
-These are not necessary: they were already provided by the indexes of the previous branch node!
+But what happened with the second to last hex character (`3` and `4` respectively)?
+Recall that these are not necessary: **they were already provided by the indexes of the previous branch node!**

 With this in mind, let's take a closer look at leaf and extension nodes.

 ### Example 2c - Looking up a Leaf Node

 In the last example, we inferred that the two branches of our branch node (at key/path "testKey") pointed to leaf nodes.
-We can confirm this by looking up one of them directly
+We can confirm this by looking one of them up directly

 ```jsx
 var node1 = await trie.findPath(Buffer.from('testKey0')) // We retrieve one of the leaf nodes